 Hydrogen is a founding element, as carbon.
 Scientists say that hydrogen gave birth to all of the other elements that make up matter.

 The hydrogen molecule is made up of two hydrogen atoms.
 It is sometimes called di-hydrogen (H2).
 It is the lightest gas in the world, which is a key contributing factor to its safety.

-Hydrogen has long attracted the attention of policy makers and industrialists as a possible future energy vector, due to its own individual characteristics, which makes this element one of the cleanest and most efficient energy sources: Clean, since it does not emit C02 nor thin particles during combustion and efficient, as its energy density makes it a perfect bridge between our power and gas energy systems when produced through electrolysis.
+Hydrogen has long attracted the attention of policy makers and industrialists as a possible future energy vector, due to its own individual characteristics, which makes this element one of the cleanest and most efficient energy sources: Clean, since it does not emit C02 nor thin particles during combustion and efficient, due to its extraordinary energy density and the efficiency of fuel cells which use hydrogen.

-Today, the most significant current use of hydrogen is as a raw material for petrochemical processes.
+Today, the most significant current use of hydrogen is as a raw material for the industry.
 Its production is largely centralized and relies on fossil fuels.

-Tomorrow, making hydrogen a sustainable energy vector for decentralized energy systems will require a significant shift in production modes and supply chain design.
+Tomorrow, making hydrogen a sustainable energy vector for decentralized energy systems will require a significant shift in production modes, supply chain design and operations.

 Our world is awash in data.
 The multiplication over the past decade of mobile devices, sensors of all kind and broadband communication capacity has made data production skyrocket, with no exception in the world.

-Unlocking value lying within (Big) data through analytics can yield substantial gains to overcome the challenges at stake.
-But, beyond better and safer operational supervision and controls, big data analytics can also pave the way to renewed management and decision schemes and help citizen play an active role in the system.
-More specifically in decentralized energy systems, where data complexity is partly eased off by the reduction in scope, they could provide leaders and citizens the tools for better decisions, to resolve problems proactively and reduce supply and demand gap.
+Unlocking value lying within (Big) data through data science can yield substantial gains to overcome the challenges at stake.
+But, beyond better and safer operational supervision and controls, data science can also pave the way to renewed decision schemes at all levels of an energy system.

-Despite its promise, big data analytics presents big challenges: how to unlock value at greater speed, scale, and efficiency addressing the specific issues at stake?
+Despite its promise, data science presents big challenges: how to unlock value at greater speed, scale, and efficiency addressing the specific issues at stake?

 A new governance is on its way.
 Possibilities are large and need the confrontation of experience.